 The EU relatively stable political and institutional environment makes it an attractive destination for laundering the proceeds of criminal activities.
-Recent research estimates that illicit markets in the European Union generate about 110 billion EUR, i.e. approximately 1% of the EU GDP in 2010.
+Research estimates that illicit markets in the European Union generated about 110 billion EUR, i.e. approximately 1% of the EU GDP in 2010.
 Huge amounts of illicit flows are also leaving the EU.
 According to the European Commission, up to 1 trillion EUR could be lost every year by the EU due to tax fraud and evasion.

 Not only does this constitute a serious threat to the EU financial stability and security, but also by diverting money from the public purse, it contributes to distorting public policy, eroding the role of the state as a public service provider and undermining citizens´ rights and trust in their institutions.

 The EU plays a key role in preventing, detecting and stopping illicit money flowing in and out of the EU including by:

 Transparency International EU provides policy analysis and recommendations and advocate for policy change at EU and Member State levels in a number of policy areas including:

 Since 2013, Transparency International EU has been monitoring closely EU legislative processes related to the adoption of stronger European anti-money laundering standards, in particular on aspects related to beneficial ownership transparency.
 Transparency international EU advocated for the adoption of stronger beneficial ownership transparency standards as part of the revision of the 4th Anti-Money Laundering Directive adopted in December 2017.
 The new EU rules establishes public access to beneficial ownership information as a principle.